Liu Yunshan: Criticism

 Liu Yunshan has been subject to criticism by the writer Tie Liu, whose work has been published by the Independent Chinese PEN Center.
 In an essay entitled We must Account for Liu Yunshan's Crimes Against Reform, Tie Liu wrote, "Liu Yunshan was the mastermind behind the corruption of China's media organs.
 He is the arch-nemesis of the path to reform in China, and the biggest opponent of the administration of Xi Jinping and Premier Li Keqiang."
 Tie Liu also alleged that Liu Yunshan was "morally depraved", and was a supporter of the "Bo Xilai-Zhou Yongkang clique", alluding to Liu as one of China's foremost leftists ("leftists" can also be understood as "Maoists").
 Tie Liu also wrote, "for over a decade, with publishing and television all under Liu Yunshan's control, there hasn't been a single newspaper reporting the truth, not a single book that could stand on its feet, and not a single good movie or television series."
 In the same essay, Tie Liu voiced support for other leaders, such as Xi Jinping, Li Keqiang, and Wang Qishan.

 Family

 Liu is married to Li Sufang (李素芳), who worked at the Civil Aviation Administration of China.
-Liu and his wife had two sons, Liu Lefei (刘乐飞) and Liu Leting (刘乐亭).
+Liu and his wife had two sons, Liu Lefei (刘乐飞) and Liu Letting (刘乐亭).
 Liu Lefei was, as of 2014, the vice-chairman of CITIC Securities.
 According to the New York Times, Deutsche Bank offered a job to one of Liu's sons despite the fact that the son "cannot meet our standard" in an effort to hire princelings to gain connections.

 His son and daughter-in-law have been named in association with the Panama Papers.